 Mr Muan Lim (Chair)

-Muan Lim graduated with a Bachelor of Commerce with Honours (1st Class) from The University of Melbourne in 1977.
+Muan Lim graduated with a Bachelor of Commerce with Honours (1st Class) from The University of Melbourne in 1977 and a Graduate Diploma in Arts in 2020.
 Working with KPMG and PWC in audit, Muan was accepted as an Associate of the Australian Institute of Chartered Accountants.

 A 22 year veteran of HP, Muan has served many roles in Finance & Admin., Manufacturing, Supply Chain and Leasing.
 Muan was instrumental in setting up the first joint venture leasing company in China, HP China Leasing Ltd and the first wholly owned manufacturing arm for China’s domestic PC and Server business, HP Shanghai Ltd. Amongst his many appointments were Finance Director Asia Pacific, VP Supply Chain Asia Pacific Personal Systems Group, Global VP Finance and Remarketing.

 Currently Muan is an Advisory Board member of the Department of Management & Marketing, Faculty of Business and Economics (FBE), and a lifetime member of the Chancellor’s Circle.
-Muan is happily retired, married with two children who are graduates from FBE and the Arts Faculty.
+Both of Muan's children are graduates from FBE and the Arts Faculty.